aaliang/bittorrent/README.md

 2. It is able to ping trackers and receive peer addresses
 3. It is able to connect via TCP to peers
 4. It is able to handshake with peers
-5. Decodes messages from streams (Read implementers)
+5. Decodes messages from raw byte streams (Read implementers)
 6. Handles messages reactively
 7. Concurrently reads and writes from TCP sockets
 8. Sparse bitfield operations, implemented as a vector of ranges